 AND

-CITY OF SAN LUIS
+SAN LUIS FACILITY DEVELOPMENT CORPORATION

-This Inter-Governmental Service Agreement (“Agreement”) is entered into between United States Department of Homeland Security Immigration and Customs Enforcement (“ICE”), and the City of San Luis, (“Service Provider”) for the detention and care of detainees.
+This Inter-Governmental Service Agreement (“Agreement”) is entered into between United States Department of Homeland Security Immigration and Customs Enforcement (“ICE”), and the San Luis Facility Development Corporation, (“Service Provider”) for the detention and care of detainees.
 The term “Parties” is used in this Agreement to refer jointly to ICE and the Service Provider.

 FACILITY LOCATION: